alanlucena/alanlucena/README.md

 <h1 align="center">Hi 👋, I'm a madman who tries to destroy servers</h1>

- - 💻 Cyber Security Engineer
+ - 💻 Application Security Engineer
- - 🔭 I’m currently working on **PagSeguro/PagBank**
+ - 🔭 I’m currently working on **PicPay**
  - 📝 I regularly write articles on **VivaoLinux, dev.to and medium.com**
- - ⚡ I'm currently studying to get CRTO and DCPT certification
+ - ⚡ I'm currently studying to get certifications
  - 📒 I always like to learn new things
  - 🤘 Iron Maiden is the best 🤘